Particl-Community/academy/index.rst

 Technical Documentation
 =======================

-More technical documentation can be found in these locations locations.
+More technical documentation can be found in these locations.

 * `Particl's Wiki <https://particl.wiki/>`_
 * `Particl's GitHub <https://github.com/particl>`_